glaaki/drive-tunes/README.md

-# goin-garbonzo
+# keep-tunes

-A test repo to try and set up a [Zappa](https://github.com/Miserlou/Zappa) install.
+A wrapper around [youtube-dl](https://github.com/rg3/youtube-dl) to scrape mp3s from a list in google keep.